prokube/docs/beginning.md

 For example, "void destroyPlayer" means whatever happens when the player dies.
 If I were to put playDeathEffect(); inside that, it would play the death effect everytime the player crashes.
 (This may cause the player to never die as you have replaced the function but we will get to that later)

-- You don't always
+- You don't always <!-- *clips into the Backrooms* -->

 - An integer (int), double (double), float (float), and boolean (bool) are different values you can set within the game.
-An integer is a normal number, a double is a number that can store more digits and values, floats are (honestly IDK how to explain someone help here), and booleans are a basic true or false value.
+An integer is a normal number, a double is a number that can store more digits and values, floats store decimals <!-- doesnt other stuff do that too though? -->, and booleans are a basic true or false value.

 For example, "bool hasCheated = true" would tell the game to kick you out of the level because it thinks that just that is happening.
 The opposite "bool hasCheated = false" would tell the game that you are playing legitimately and it would not try to kick you out of the level.

-- A class is a (Again IDK) with functions (we talked about this earlier) as its members.
+- A class is a.. uhh with functions (we talked about this earlier) as its members.
 When you want to change a function, you have to modify the class by using `class $modify(Class Name)`

 For example, if I want to make it so that `hasCheated` becomes true when I die/crash, I would modify the PlayLayer by doing `class $modify(PlayLayer) {}` and I would put everything I needed to change in the { } brackets

-##An example
+## An example

 Now that we have learned everything, let's actually use this to make a mod.